jordan-powers/dovetail-shaperplates/README.md

 ## The Grid
-The domino plates produced by this tool will align to a grid, with each cell measuring 36.9mm tall by 45.5mm wide. when generating a plate, you will specify the number of grid rows and columns in the generated plate.
+The domino plates produced by this tool will align to a grid, with each cell measuring 34.57mm tall by 45.5mm wide.
+When generating a plate, you will specify the number of grid rows and columns in the generated plate.

 To maximize domino density, you will want to print the largest contiguous grid that